Generative APIs FAQ

 However, some vector databases may only support a maximum number of dimensions below the dimensions returned by a model.

-In this case, we recommend to use models which supports custom dimensions number (also known as Matryoshka embeddings).
+In this case, we recommend using models which support custom numbers of dimensions (also known as Matryoshka embeddings).

-As an example, when using PostgreSQL pgvector extension, we recommend to use qwen3-embedding-8b embeddings model with 2000 dimensions, to ensure compatibility with vector indexes such as hnsw or ivfflat
+As an example, when using the PostgreSQL pgvector extension, we recommend using the qwen3-embedding-8b embedding model with 2,000 dimensions, to ensure compatibility with vector indexes such as hnsw or ivfflat.

 Usage and management